Utah Minor Duplicate License

 - Submit a nonrefundable fee of $23.00.

-If your driver license was an out-of-state driver license you will need to visit – New to Utah (previously licensed) page and obtain a provisional Utah driver license.
+If your driver license was an out-of-state driver license you will need to visit – Minor New To Utah (previously licensed) page and obtain a provisional Utah driver license.

 When obtaining a duplicate Utah driver license your expiration date will remain the same as it currently is.
 If you are within six (6) months of your expiration date, you would be eligible to renew your Utah driver license for the next five (5) years.